christinemariametz/christinemariametz/README.md

 ### Hi there ✌

-- 🔭 I’m currently discover the it world
+- 🔭 I’m currently discover the IT-world